Ngg121/aimlFin2026_n_gvazava25/task_3/ddos.md

-In this task, I analyzed a web server log file to detect the time intervals of a Distributed Denial of Service (DDoS) attack.
-The provided event log file was uploaded to GitHub in the same folder as the source code:
+In this task, I performed traffic analysis on a real web server event log in order to detect possible Distributed Denial of Service (DDoS) attacks.
+A DDoS attack attempts to overwhelm a server by sending an extremely large number of requests in a short period of time, which can disrupt normal service availability.
+Instead of using simple threshold-based detection, I applied regression analysis to model normal traffic behavior and identify statistically significant anomalies.

+The provided log file was uploaded to GitHub in the same folder as the source code:

 GitHub link to log file:

 task_3/n_gvazava25_24957_server.log

+The objective of this work was to process the log data, construct a regression model representing expected traffic trends, and detect abnormal traffic spikes that indicate DDoS activity.
+The entire process is fully reproducible using the provided source code and described methodology.